 The idea to print skeletons from CT scans came from Evan Doney, an engineering student working in the lab of Matthew Leevy, who runs the biological imaging facility at the University of Notre Dame.
 “At first I didn’t really know what the killer app would be, I just knew it would be really cool,” Leevy said.
 But he began to see new possibilities after striking up a conversation with an ear, nose, and throat specialist during an office visit for a sinus problem.
 “I actually got out my computer and showed him some slides, and by the end of it we were collaborating.”

 Doney used several freeware programs to convert data from CT scans into a format that could be read by a 3-D printer.
 As a proof of principle, he and colleagues printed a rat skeleton in white plastic and printed a removable set of lungs in green or purple.
 They also printed out a rabbit skull.
+The medical use of 3d printing and related technology is far-reaching and products like a dental 3d scanner are already being used to benefit patients and create solutions for common concerns in dentistry.

 They recently presented these models and a video how-to guide in the Journal of Visualized Experiments